davi-cruz/davi-cruz.github.io/_i18n/en-US/_posts/2021-02-06-htb-doctor.md

 Starting to posting about some write-ups of CTF-like machines, the first one will be **Doctor**, an easy-rated Linux box from [Hack The Box](https://www.hackthebox.eu) created by  cri [egotisticalSW](https://app.hackthebox.eu/users/94858).

-Write-ups for Hack The Box will be posted as soon as machines get retired, so here's the first one :smiley:!
+:information_source: **Info**: Write-ups for Hack The Box will be posted as soon as machines get retired, so here's the first one :smiley:!
 {: .notice--info}

 ## Enumeration